How to Start a Trucking Company

 Will You Be Operating in KY, NY, NM, or OR?

 If you operate in Kentucky, New York, New Mexico, or Oregon, or if you plan on hauling through these states, you will likely need to register for weight distance permits.
 Check out the specific state provisions below:

 Kentucky Highway Use Tax (KYU): If your declared vehicle weight is 60,000 pounds or more, you will need to register for the KYU.
 You can apply online by creating an account and then file your quarterly taxes online.

 New York Highway Use Tax (HUT): Carriers with a gross vehicle weight of 18,000 pounds or more are required to register for a HUT certificate and decal.
 You can register online, and file returns and make payments online.

 New Mexico Weight Distance Tax: If your declared gross vehicle weight is equal to or greater than 26,000, you will need to file and pay for this quarterly tax.
 The New Mexico Weight Distance Tax can be filed electronically.

 Oregon Weight Receipt and Tax Identified Receipt: When hauling through Oregon, a combined weight exceeding 26,000 pounds means you will need to apply for your Oregon Weight Receipt and Tax Identifier Receipt.
 You may also need to file a bond, and pay mileage tax monthly.
-More information can be found at Oregon Trucking Online.
+More information about trucking permits can be found at Truckers Bookkeeping Service website.

 As a member of FMCSA’s New Entrant Program, you must pass a Safety Audit within 12 months of operations.
 This audit is to verify that you are in compliance with Federal Motor Carrier Safety Regulations (FMCSRs) and Hazardous Materials Regulations (HMRs) with regard to safety protocols and recording requirements.